technyon/nuki_hub/README.md

 The firmware uses the Wifi Manager to configure the WiFi network.
 Power up the ESP32, a new Access Point should appear.
 Connect to this access point and in a browser navigate to "192.168.4.1".
 Use the web interface configure your Wifi network.

 After configuring the Wifi, the ESP should automatically connect to your network.
-Use the web interface to setup the MQTT broker; just navigate to the IP-Address assigned to the ESP32 via DHCP (often found in the web interface of the internet router).
+Use the web interface to setup the MQTT broker; just navigate to the IP-Address assigned to the ESP32 via DHCP (often found in the web interface of the internet router).<br>
+To configure MQTT, enter the adress of your MQTT broker and eventually a username and a password if required.
+The firmware supports SSL encryption for MQTT, however most people and especially home users don't use this.
+In that case leave all fields about "MQTT SSL" blank.

 ## Paring